LLNL/RAJA/docs/sphinx/user_guide/contributing.rst

 Contributing to RAJA
 ====================

-This document is intented for developers who want to add new features or bugfixes to RAJA.
+This document is intended for developers who want to add new features or bugfixes to RAJA.
 It assumes you have some familiarity with git and GitHub.
 It will discuss what a good pull request (PR) looks like, and the tests that your PR must pass before it can be merged into RAJA.